curvegrid/go-ethereum-wiki/Geth.md

 # Geth

-Geth is the the command line interface for running a full ethereum node implemented in go.
+`geth` is the the command line interface for running a full ethereum node implemented in Go.
 It is the main deliverable of the [Frontier Release](https://github.com/ethereum/go-ethereum/wiki/Frontier)

 ## Capabilities